 An associate’s degree is the minimum requirement for employment, with some laboratories preferring a bachelor’s degree instead.
 Other employers request their technicians be certified through the American Society for Clinical Pathology, which provides the MLT credential, and reward those who are certified with higher starting salaries.
 Here are two programs to prepare for this career:

-Water Resource Specialist
+Become a Water Resource Specialist

 Water resource specialists help safeguard one of the Earth’s most precious resources.
-Working for private companies, agricultural concerns, and local governments, they perform water quality monitoring by conducting investigations into pollution, wastewater discharge, and water storage.
+Working for private companies, agricultural concerns, and local governments, they monitor water quality by conducting investigations into pollution, wastewater discharge, and water storage.
 Utilizing their microbiology background, water resource specialists locate causes of water pollution and develop strategies for water conservation, regulatory compliance, and watershed health and rehabilitation.

 Jobs and Pay